About the Site

 Maps: All of our embedded ("in-house") maps are provided by OpenLayers.
 This does not record any of your information, but may show in your cache and browsing history, as will map providers like ArcGIS and OpenStreetMap.
 Sometimes we will provide links to Google Maps.
 Google Maps is an external service not affiliated with this website.
 You do not need to open the links to Google Maps if you don't want to use Google Maps.

 Ratings: When you choose to rate a service area or operator, our database will record the subject, value, date and IP address.
 This allows us to process the rating, and to protect against malicious entries.
 This information will be saved for as long as it is contributing to that rating.

 External Resources: As you would expect from an information website, we frequently link to other resources, including service area operator websites, mapping websites, social media websites, highway authority websites and an e-commerce website, RedBubble.
 You are responsible for reviewing the policies and conditions of those websites, and we do not necessarily endorse their policies or practices.

-Embedded Third Parties: In addition to the above, there are three external resources which are embedded on this website.
-These are Google Analytics and Google Adsense - we no longer have Facebook pre-loaded.
-These are all extremely common services which are integrated into the vast majority of websites.
-Our use of them is described further down.
+Embedded Third Parties: We have removed as many third parties as possible.
+Some users who are not logged in members will see messages from Google Adsense and Google's subsidiary, DoubleClick.
+This is detailed under "cookies".
 We also embed the well known third party service jQuery, which contains files that teach your browser how to make some features of Motorway Services Online work.
 This service does not take note of your activity or personal data, but it may show up on your browsing history or cache files.
 The same is true of two quiz pages, where we embed a quiz that is provided by FlexiQuiz.